Pennsylvania’s gas politics churn as Trump embraces industry

 While the issue is unlikely to be the one that turns a race already dominated by Trump’s strong personality, a looming impeachment fight and accusations of racism, Trump’s eagerness to promote the industry underscores his tight focus on shoring up his base of rural voters, even at the risk of alienating others.

-“Today, I’m proud to declare that I’ve delivered on every single promise I made to this conference three years ago and much, much more,” Trump said at a conference in Pittsburgh, a corporate hub of activity in the Marcellus Shale, the nation’s most prolific natural gas reservoir.
+“Today, I’m proud to declare that I’ve delivered on every single promise I made to this conference three years ago and much, much more,” Trump said at an energy conference in Pittsburgh, a corporate hub of activity in the Marcellus Shale, the nation’s most prolific natural gas reservoir.

+Trump reminded the audience that he overturned the Clean Power Plan, put forward by his predecessor, former President Barack Obama, to fight climate change.

+“Sounds nice but it wasn’t nice,” Trump, a climate change skeptic, said of the plan.
+“It was a disaster.”

 “The president certainly recognizes what a critical role this country is playing in energy, and that this state and region are playing in energy,” Spigelmyer said.